janessatran/janessatran.github.io/_posts/decorator-pattern/2020-11-06-decoratorpattern.md

 ## Implementing the Decorator into our Views**

-Now we can use our decorators to simplify our views:
+Now we can use our decorators to simplify our views.
+First in the user's profile page:

 ```ruby
 # apps/views/users/show.html.haml